decred/dcrdex/dex/testing/dcrdex/README.md

 The [DCR Test Harness](../dcr/README.md) and [BTC Simnet Test Harness](../btc/README.md) must be running to use the dcrdex harness.

-Also prepare your PostgreSQL DB as [described here](https://github.com/decred/dcrdex/wiki/Simnet-Testing#prepare-the-postgresql-db).
-Basically: drop your old simnet db and create a new one.

-The dcrdex config file created and used by the harness sets `pgdbname=dcrdex_simnet_test`, and `rpclisten=127.0.0.1:17273`.
+The dcrdex config file created and used by the harness sets `pgdbname=dcrdex_simnet_test` and `rpclisten=127.0.0.1:17273`.
 You can override these or set additional config opts by passing them as arguments when executing the harness script e.g.:

 ```sh
 ./harness.sh --pgpass=dexpass
 ```

-The dcrdex harness script will create a markets.json file referencing dcr and btc node config files created by the respective node harnesses; and start a dcrdex instance listening at `127.0.0.1:17273` or any address you specify in cli args.
+The harness script will drop any existing `dcrdex_simnet_test` PostgreSQL db and create a fresh database for the session.
+The script will also create a markets.json file referencing dcr and btc node config files created by the respective node harnesses; and start a dcrdex instance listening at `127.0.0.1:17273` or any address you specify in cli args.

 The rpc cert for the dcrdex instance will be created in `~/dextest/dcrdex/rpc.cert` with the following content:

 ```
 -----BEGIN CERTIFICATE-----
 MIICpTCCAgagAwIBAgIQZMfxMkSi24xMr4CClCODrzAKBggqhkjOPQQDBDBJMSIw